Louisville vs. Georgia Tech: Odds, spread, over/under - September 1

 Louisville vs. Georgia Tech Betting Trends

-- The Cardinals covered the spread once last season (1-1 ATS) when playing as at least 7.5-point favorites.

-- Georgia Tech won six games against the spread last season, failing to cover six times.
+- Georgia Tech won six games against the spread last year, failing to cover six times.

-- When playing as at least 7.5-point underdogs last season, the Yellow Jackets had an ATS record of 4-3.
+- When playing as at least 7.5-point underdogs last year, the Yellow Jackets had an ATS record of 4-3.

 Louisville 2023 Futures Odds